-Our last trip was to Ireland and Italy.
-I used this as a research trip for the final book in the Circle of Nine series and generated a few new ideas about a book set in Italy.
-One of hte most amazing trips we've gone in was to Israel and Jordan.
+Before that the last tourist-style trip we took was to Spain and Morocco.
+One of the most amazing trips we've gone in was to Israel and Jordan.
 I love learning about the culture and what it is like to live in each country.
 I am always curious about what people do for a living, what their houses are like, and what they eat.
 Traveling makes me wish I spoke more foreign languages.
 I only know Spanish (and English, obviously).

 I’ve also traveled to fourteen European countries as well as Egypt, Mexico, and Honduras.
 (Oh, and Canada!
 I always forget Canada.)

 Once we took our kids on a 30-day trip across Europe.
 We rented apartments for a few days in some cities and tried to live like local folks by buying our groceries in the markets.
 Sometimes we made mistakes and ended up with some interesting ingredients.

 My favorite country to visit is Ireland.
-My husband and I have been there six times.
+My husband and I have been there seven times.
 Irish legends and locations are an important part of my Circle of Nine books.